lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/Grammar.md

 3.Provided/Providing that .....
 Provided that the funding is obtained, the company intends to produce a first version of the production system in the following three months.
 IF, EVEN IF, ONLY IF, AS LONG AS, PROVIDED, SUPPOSING, UNLESS, BUT FOR, IF NECESSARY, IF SO, IN CASE etc.

-Pied-piping with inversion 伴随法则  To whom could we direct our questions?

 as spoken https://forum.wordreference.com/threads/as-spoken-as-speaking.2955245/
 https://forum.wordreference.com/threads/as-per-we-spoke-said.1052811/